alextselegidis/easyappointments/README.md

 <img src="https://dl.dropboxusercontent.com/u/27545985/easyappointments/google-code-banner.png">

+> UPDATE December 2015: The new BETA for version 1.1 is available for download.
+Try it out!

 ### Organize your business!
 Exploit human resources that can be used in other tasks more efficiently.

-> IMPORTANT NOTICE: THIS REPOSITORY HOSTS THE V1.1 DEV CODE WHICH IS NOT READY
-> FOR PRODUCTION USE.
-PLEASE DOWNLOAD V1.0 FROM THE OFFICIAL WEBSITE.

 **Easy!Appointments** is a highly customizable web application that allows your customers to book appointments with you via the web.
 Moreover, it provides the ability to sync your data with